 Policosanol for cholesterol: the Cuban trials that no one could reproduce

-Policosanol is one of the cleanest examples of regional trial bias in supplement science.
-Cuban trials reported LDL reductions rivaling low-dose statins, but every well-controlled independent replication outside Cuba — across Germany, Spain, Canada, the US, and South Africa — has found essentially no lipid-lowering effect.
-The supplement category continues to market the original Cuban numbers.
+Policosanol is one of the cleanest examples of an effect that depends on who ran the study.
+A large body of trials from a single Cuban source reported LDL reductions rivaling low-dose statins, but the well-controlled independent replications conducted outside that group — in Germany, the United States, and Canada — have found essentially no lipid-lowering effect.
+The supplement category still markets the original Cuban numbers.

 What policosanol actually is

 Policosanol is a mixture of long-chain primary aliphatic alcohols, predominantly octacosanol, derived originally from sugarcane wax.
 The proprietary Cuban preparation contains a specific ratio of C24–C34 alcohols.
-Other commercial sources include rice bran wax, beeswax, and wheat germ, with varying alcohol profiles.
-The 'octacosanol' supplements sold for athletic endurance are essentially the same chemistry.
+Other commercial sources use rice bran wax, beeswax, or wheat germ, with different alcohol profiles — so two bottles labelled "policosanol" need not contain the same thing.
+The "octacosanol" supplements sold for athletic endurance are essentially the same chemistry.

 The Cuban trial dossier